-The Council for Medical Schemes (CMS) in South Africa is concerned that the medical schemes industry, while healthy, may not continue to keep growing as it should.
+The Council for Medical Schemes (CMS) in South Africa is concerned that the medical aid industry, while healthy, may not continue to keep growing as it should.

-According to acting CEO Daniel Lehutjo, in the past decade the total number of medical schemes in the country has decreased substantially from 133 to 83, 24 of which are “open”.
-However, this doesn’t mean this number has in fact “closed down”, since a lot of smaller-sized “restricted” medical schemes also consolidated during this period.
+According to acting CEO Daniel Lehutjo, in 10 years the total number of medical schemes in the country has decreased.
+There were 133 and now there are 83, 24 of which are “open”.
+However, this doesn’t mean this number has in fact “closed down”.
+That is because a lot of smaller-sized “restricted” medical schemes also consolidated during this period.

 In December 31, 2013 there were 3 878 267 principal members of medical aid schemes with a total of 4 898012 dependents, representing a total of 8 776 279 beneficiaries.
-But, says Lehutjo, this is the first time since 2006 that open medical aid schemes have grown more (at 1.8 percent) than restricted schemes (that grew at only 0.2 percent).
+But, says Lehutjo, this is the first time since 2006 that open medical aid schemes increased (at 1.8 percent).
+Restricted schemes grew at only 0.2 percent.

 During 2013, says Lehutjo, the healthcare expenditure of scheme contributions and contribution income increased by 10.4 percent.
 This increase was reflected in Rand value as R129.8 billion.
-During the same period of time, medical aid schemes paid out 35.3 percent of a R112.9 billion budget on hospital services (including state and private hospitals).
+During this period, medical aid schemes paid out 35.3 percent of a R112.9 billion budget on hospital services.
+This included state and private hospitals.
 By all accounts, this amounted to R39.7 billion.
-At the same time figures published stated that medical specialists got an increase of 8.4 percent – which amounted to a real time figure of R27.5 billion.
+At the same time figures published stated that medical specialists got an increase of 8.4 percent.
+That amounted to a real time figure of R27.5 billion.

-General practitioners (GPs) experienced an increase of fees (or benefits) paid of 4.8 percent, while the figure put on medicines dispensed for this period was R18 billion, representing 16 percent of the figure paid out for total healthcare benefits.
+General practitioners (GPs) experienced an increase of fees (or benefits) paid of 4.8 percent.
+But while the figure put on medicines dispensed for this period was R18 billion.
+That represents 16 percent of the figure paid out for total healthcare benefits.

 In response, Lehurjo stated that expenditure was “very high” during 2013 and that there might be an urgent need to take action.
 This would be in the form of regulating the fees of medical specialists, private hospitals, and both support and allied health professionals.
 In his statement, Lehurjo said that in addition to regulating these various fees, the function of the now defunct National Health Reference Price List, previously managed by the Department of Health,would also have to be “filled” because there was a need for this now lost function.